Betty Lee Sung: Biography

 On February 22, 1948, she married Hsi-Yuan Sung; they divorced in 1966.
 She had four children from her first marriage.
 Her second marriage to Charles Chia Mou Chung took place on July 23, 1972.
-In 1983, she and Charles moved to his apartment in Manhattan, and she became even more active in the Chinatown community, leading rallies, meeting political leaders and supporting Chinese American candidates for political office.
-In 2013, Charles filed a Petition for Dissolution of his marriage to Betty.
+In 1983, she and Charles moved to Charles' cooperative apartment in Manhattan's Chinatown, and she became even more active in the Chinatown community, leading rallies, meeting political leaders and supporting Chinese American candidates for political office.
+In 2014, Charles' eldest daughter, having acquired power of attorney for her father and at his request, filed a Petition for Dissolution of his 42-year marriage to Betty.

-Sung moved to New York after graduating from University of Illinois and worked as a script writer for the Voice of America, where one of her programs "Chinese Activities" was focused on Chinese living in the United States.
+Sung moved to New York after graduating from University of Illinois Urbana-Champaign and worked as a script writer for the Voice of America, where one of her programs "Chinese Activities" was focused on Chinese living in the United States.
 While doing research for her stories, Sung was struck by how most material, even in the Library of Congress, held inaccurate and often stereotypical assumptions about Chinese people and culture.
 This inspired Sung to write her first book, Mountain of Gold: The Story of the Chinese in America.

 After publishing Mountain of Gold, Sung was invited to join the Asian American Studies program at The City College of New York in 1970, where she advanced to the Chair of the Department of Asian Studies.
 She held this position until her retirement in 1992.
-She published 7 other scholarly works on the socio-economic profile of the Chinese in America, Chinese immigrant children, and intermarriage.
+She published 7 other scholarly works on the socio-economic profile of the Chinese in America,Chinese immigrant children, and intermarriage.
 In 2015, she wrote her memoirs Defiant Second Daughter: My First 90 Years.